-All Participating Providers and facilities must use Practice Management (PM) on the Provider Engagement, Analytics & Reporting (PEAR) portal to initiate the following authorization types: ambulance (land) - non-emergent ambulance transportation (Note: Except for ambulance land requests from a facility as part of discharge planning.), AlS therapy, AlS chemotherapy, chemotherapy, durable medical equipment - purchase and rental, Emergency hospital admission notification, home health (dietician, home health aide, occupational therapy, physical therapy, skilled nursing, social work, speech therapy), home infusion, infusion therapy, and medical/surgical procedures.
+All Participating Providers and facilities must use Provider Engagement, Analytics & Reporting (PEAR) Practice Management (PM) to initiate the following authorization types: ambulance (land) - non-emergent ambulance transportation (Note: Except for ambulance land requests from a facility as part of discharge planning.), chemotherapy, durable medical equipment - purchase and rental, Emergency hospital admission notification, home health (dietitian, home health aide, occupational therapy, physical therapy, skilled nursing, social work, speech therapy), home infusion, infusion therapy, and medical/surgical procedures.

 Requests for medical/surgical procedures can be made up to six months in advance on PEAR PM.
 In most cases, requests for Medically Necessary care are authorized immediately; however, in some cases authorization requests may result in a pended status (e.g., when additional clinical information is needed or when requests may result in a duplication of services).
 PEAR PM submissions that result in a pended status can vary in the time it takes for completion.
-If an urgent request (i.e., procedure or admission for the same or next day) results in a pended status, please call 1-800-275-2583 for assistance.
+If an urgent request (i.e., procedure or admission for the same or next day) results in a pended status, please call 1-888-YOUR-AH1 for assistance.